 – blood mercury level and provoked urinary metals

-Some of these tests, such as the western blot for Lyme, ferritin, and the thyroid panel, are still looking for conventional diseases, but are often overlooked by conventional medicine.
-The rest are often positive in chronic fatigue syndrome and fibromyalgia patients, but are not specific for that disease only.
-In other words, they can be positive in other diseases as well.
-However, they can often help to guide the frequency and intensity of treatment, as well as provide objective markers for improvement in health to correlate with subjective improvement in fatigue.
+Some of these tests, such as the western blot for Lyme, ferritin, and the thyroid panel, are still looking for conventional diseases, but may be overlooked by conventional medicine.
+The rest may be positive in chronic fatigue syndrome and fibromyalgia patients, but are not specific for that disease only.
+In other words, they can be positive in other conditions as well.
+However, may be able to help to guide the type, frequency and intensity of treatment, as well as provide objective markers for health improvement to correlate with subjective improvement in fatigue.

-Multiple because it would be extremely rare for a single infection to cause such profound and long-lasting weakness.
+Multiple because it would be considered rare for a single infection to cause such profound and long-lasting weakness.
 This is even the case in cases where Lyme disease is involved.
 The Borrelia organism that causes lyme disease creates a distinct subset of disease.
-However, in patients who have reacted with the full chronic disease syndrome manifestations, Borrelia may be primary but coinfections with other organisms is likely the cause for the longstanding persistence and debilitating nature of the disease.
+However, in patients who have reacted with the full chronic disease syndrome manifestations, Borrelia may be primary but coinfections with other organisms likely are associated with the longstanding persistence and debilitating nature of the disease.

 Silent because it is rare to have the typical manifestations of infections.
 Thus it is rare to see a patient with a fever, an elevated white blood cell count, or very high CRP or ESR levels.
 Silent also because the immune system is unable or unmotivated to mount an effective response to the infection.